MUYUTwilighter/saplanting_fabric/README.md

 ## Commands

-All the commands require admin-permission to execute, feedback only supports Simplified Chinese by default.
+All the commands require admin-permission to execute.
 All the changes made by commands will not be saved to config file immediately.
 If you want to save them manually, use commands below.

 ### Functional Properties